danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 ```

 ## WADO
 Users can specify an optional data partition when retrieving studies, series and instances.
+If no partition is specified, the retrieval will be performed against the default partition.

 **Request**
 ```